 An expert is someone who knows the weaknesses of the system.

-As long as you don’t dare to call the child by its right name, attempts at improvement tend to only result in more of the same, albeit in ever new disguises.
+As long as you don’t dare to call the child by its right name, attempts at improvement will only reproduce more of the same, dressed up in ever-new disguises.

-With the increasing digitization of organizations, the focus has shifted progressively from knowledge to (supposedly less demanding) data, therefore trying to put the organization of the organization from its head to its feet.
+With increasing digitization, organizations have shifted their focus from knowledge to (supposedly less demanding) data, thereby trying to turn the organization of the organization from its head onto its feet.

-But data management can be as problematic as knowledge management.
-Sometimes even more so.
+But data management can be just as problematic as knowledge management — sometimes even more so.

-So what’s the crucial starting point of data-focused organization and governance?
+So what is the crucial starting point for data-focused organization and governance?

-However, this can get even more complex than only-HR-based organization and therefore can pose considerable challenges, with a wide range of insufficient solution attempts:
+Yet this can be even more complex than HR-only–based organization and presents considerable challenges, with a wide spectrum of inadequate solution attempts:

 On the one side, »integrated« standard software reaches the limits of its standards sooner rather than later, depending on the project investment you are willing to burn.